Current School Programs

 Kool-Aid Chemistry – Grades 4-5

-Enter the creative world of Edwin Perkins and Kool-Aid in our newly renovated exhibit Kool-Aid: Discover the Dream.
+Enter the world of Edwin Perkins and Kool-Aid in the exhibit, Kool-Aid: Discover the Dream.
 Explore what inspired Edwin to create Kool-Aid and how it became a world-wide success.
 Students will employ the scientific method to find out how other household items compare to Kool-Aid using the pH scale.

-This program brings the historic Pawnee to life through a guided tour of People on the Plains.
-Students will discover the effects emigrating groups had on these early Plains people and how Native American and Euro-American interaction changed both peoples’ lifestyles.
-We will grind corn, play a Pawnee hunting skill game, and create a talking feather to take home.
+This program brings the historic Pawnee to life through a hands on guided tour of People on the Plains.
+Students will explore the importance of the bison, the different homes the Pawnee built for shelter, and how they lived on the open plains.
+We will also grind corn, play a Pawnee hunting skill game, and create a talking feather to take home.